YEOWEIHNGWHYELAB/WHYELAB_GitHubProfile/README.md

 -->

 ## About Me
-Hi there 👋!
-I am currently studying at NUS Computer Engineering.
-I love to play around with Computers & Electronics.
-I am also very interested in the field of Software Engineering, Web/Mobile Development and Artificial Intelligence.
-I love to work on projects as a form of learning experience and a test for my programming literacy.
-I believe the most important aspect of a project is to have FUN!
+Hey there! 👋 I'm a Computer Engineering student at NUS with a passion for Software Engineering, Web/Mobile Development, and Artificial Intelligence.
+I love to learn through project-based experimentation and believe the most important aspect of any project is to have fun!
+When I'm not working on projects, I'm exploring new technologies, attending hackathons, and collaborating with others to build innovative solutions.
+Overall, I'm a curious and enthusiastic individual who is eager to take on new challenges and grow my tech skills.

 ## Dashboard
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=YEOWEIHNGWHYELAB&theme=neon-palenight)](https://git.io/streak-stats)